nachomartinezl/ecommerce-predictor/FINAL_README.md

 The evaluation is carried out in the ensemble_model_II.ipynb notebook

 ## 6. Improvement Proposals
-Finally, you can find a list of possible improvements for the API, model, preprocessing, and other aspects relative to the project we developed
+Finally, you can find a list of possible improvements for the API, model, preprocessing, and other aspects relative to the project we developed in `improvement_proposals.md`

 Thank you for read!